SzymonLisowiec/node-CSGODemoReader/README.md

 # CS:GO Demo Reader for Node.js
 A library for reading CS:GO demo files.

+## Note
+This is a rewrited/modified version of [JSGO](https://github.com/mikeemoo/jsgo) originally created by @mikeemoo.

 ## Examples
 ```javascript
 const DemoReader = require('csgodemoreader').Reader;